 The course is simple but packed with lots of content and ideas, teaching how to run a blog in a way that aligns with our values.

-Books are always a good idea.
+Books are always a good gift idea.
 But the traditional ones are heavy and if someone really loves books – they can take too much space.

 Non-clutter gifts are also these which can expand the abilities of stuff you already have.